antixenoinitiative/axiwiki/dealing-with-swarm.md

 This article contains several methods to deal with the swarm, but to fully grasp them it is advisable to learn the full mechanics and behavior of the swarm first.

-> Visit the [Thargon Swarms](/en/thargon-swarms) page to learn how it functions in detail.
+> Visit the [Thargon Swarms](/en/thargon-swarms) page to learn about it's functions and mechanics in detail.
 {.is-info}

 There are several ways to deal with the Swarm.
 Some are aimed at destroying the Swarm, but not all.